DataDog/agent-github-action/README.md

 # Datadog Agent Action

-Starts a Datadog agent in a docker container to be used for GitHub Actions CI tests.
+Starts a Datadog Agent and gracefully shuts it down before the job finishes.

+The Datadog Agent will be available at `localhost:8125/udp` for metrics collection and `localhost:8126/tcp` for APM traces collection.

 ## Usage
 ```yaml